bebatut/galaxy-training-material-stats/results/transcriptomics.md

 - **GO Enrichment Analysis**
   - Pro:
     - Nicely explained and easy to follow even with own data. (*2019-03-28 00:00:00*)
+    - easy to start and its not completely frustrating like the university slides.
+It's quite astonishing that our university can't provide clear instructions how stuff works but the platform that is aimed at scientists does a better job explaining it.
+Thanks a lot (*2020-03-10 00:00:00*)
   - Con:
     - There is no explanation of the graph (colours, %, arrows) and meaning of columns in tabular output (Study#, pvalue, qvalue).
 Would be nice to shortly describe this with one example GO term. (*2019-03-28 00:00:00*)
+    - explanation part for hypergeometrical distribution is confusing me because the same words are used over and over again. maby include graphics to visualize the frequencies  (*2020-03-10 00:00:00*)

 - **Network analysis with Heinz**
   - Pro: